What Is The Value Of Diamond Chips?

 For example, single-cut diamonds tend to have 16-18 facets, whereas normal-size round diamonds have 57 or 58 facets (these stones are also called "full-cut" diamonds).

 Single-cut diamonds are also called "melee diamonds," and many jewellers also refer to them as diamond accents (or accent diamonds).
 They are used to complement the center stone in some types of settings.

 It is worth noting that single-cut diamonds can actually be referred to as chips, so when this term is used, you should clarify whether the diamonds are uncut or are actually faceted.

 Since real diamond chips are rarely sold today, the prices you will find quoted for chips will most likely pertain to single-cut diamonds.

 If the "chips" sold are referred to as "melee," "single cuts," "diamond accents" or something similar, then they are actually single-cut stones.

 Just as the price of regular diamonds rises with their carat, so does the value of diamond chips.

-A melee diamond of 0.01-0.02 carats (or 1-2 points) can cost between $300 and $700 per carat depending on the stone's color and clarity as well as the seller (wholesale prices are lower than retail ones).
+A diamond (also referred to as "Stars") of 0.01-0.02 carats (or 1-2 points) can cost between $300 and $700 per carat depending on the stone's color and clarity as well as the seller (wholesale prices are lower than retail ones).